ericrasmussen/chromaticleaves/posts/making-code-reasonable.markdown

 read it, because reading it communicates so very little about what it actually does or what may go wrong when it runs.
 Many of us have been bitten before by fragile code with subtle dependencies, shared global state, and worse.
-Even many popular open source libraries occasionally engage in bouts of inspired insanity.
+Even many popular open source libraries occasionally engage in bouts of inspired nonsense.

 #### Mitigating the unknowns